Purdue-CS193/homework-0-sophiadavison/index.md

 # Sophia's First CS193 Homework
--I like that CS193 doesn't meet at extreme hours (at least for me) -I like that CS193 is pink on my schedule
+- I like that CS193 doesn't meet at extreme hours (at least for me)
+- I like that CS193 is pink on my schedule
--I like that we're learning to use GitHub (which should be helpful in the future) -I like how clear all the homework directions were
+- I like that we're learning to use GitHub (which should be helpful in the future)
+- I like how clear all the homework directions were

 ## Welcome to GitHub Pages